RaffiBienz/arborizer/README.md

 ### Tree crown segmentation
 - Model: resnet50_v1b pretrained on the coco dataset.
-- To train the model, for 260 plots tree crowns were manually segmented.
+- To train the model, crowns were manually segmented for 320 plots.

 ### Tree crown classification
 - Model: mobilenet1.0 pretrained on ImageNet.
-- To train the model, data of 3500 trees was collected in the field.
+- To train the model, data from 3850 trees were collected in the field.
-- The following groups of tree species are differentiated:
+- The following groups of tree species are distinguished:
     - Ahorne (Acer spp.)
     - Buche (Fagus sylvatica)
     - Douglasie (Pseudotsuga menziesii)